pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-zkex.md

 Now we’re going to add these tokens in your ZKEX account:

 - Click the ‘Deposit’ button and choose ‘Transfer crypto from personal wallet’.
-- Select LineaPEPE and the Linea Test Network, and all your $LineaPEPE tokens.
+- Select LineaPEPE and the PepeSync Test Network, and all your $LineaPEPE tokens.
 - Click Approve and Confirm any prompts in your wallet.
 - It might take 20-30 minutes for it to arrive into your ZKEX account.